-The study population consisted of a historic cohort of patients discharged from Akershus University Hospital, a 700-bed teaching hospital that serves suburban and countryside regions, after treatment for COPD exacerbation.
+COPD exacerbation, from Akershus University Hospital, Lørenskog, Norway, a 700-bed teaching hospital that serves suburban and countryside regions.
 Cases were identified using the hospital's patient database.
-Patients aged 40 years or older who were admitted during the four year period 1 January 2000 - 31 December 2003, and were discharged with a primary diagnosis of COPD exacerbation, ICD 10 (International Classification of Diseases, 10th revision) code J44.0 or J44.1, or COPD (J44.x) as an underlying diagnosis combined with pneumonia (J13-J18.9) as the main diagnosis, were included.
-The choice of study period was based on data availability, as changes in hospital database software made it harder to retrieve complete data from outside this time period.
+Patients aged ≥40 yrs who were admitted during the 4-year period January 1, 2000 and December 31, 2003 were discharged with a primary diagnosis of COPD exacerbation and had International Classification of Diseases (ICD) codes J44.0, J44.1 or COPD (ICD J44.X) as an underlying diagnosis combined with pneumonia (ICD J13-J18.9) as the main diagnosis, were included.
+The choice of study period was based on data availability because changes in hospital database software made it harder to retrieve complete data from outside this time period.
 For patients with more than one admission during the inclusion period, the latest admission date was used.
-They were followed until death or 30 June 2005, whichever occurred first.
-Patients with previous diagnoses of sarcoidosis, interstitial lung disease, or neuromuscular disease were excluded.
-In all, 897 patients met the inclusion criteria.
+Patients were followed until death or June 30, 2005, whichever occurred first.
+Patients with previous diagnoses of sarcoidosis, interstitial lung disease or neuromuscular disease were excluded.
+In total, 897 patients met the inclusion criteria.

-Mortality data were gathered from the Central National Register, which is based on a unique personal identification number for all Norwegian inhabitants.
+Mortality data were gathered from the Norwegian National Registry, which is based on a unique personal identification number for all Norwegian inhabitants.

-Results of laboratory analyses performed within 24 hours from the time of hospital admission were retrieved from the hospital's laboratory database.
-If multiple results were available, average hemoglobin concentrations (Hb), maximum white blood cell count (WBC), cTnT and C-reactive protein (CRP), and minimum creatinine values were used.
-CRP levels were measured by a immunoturbidimetric method, Cobas Integra (Roche Diagnostics GmbH, Mannheim, Germany), and the cTnT assay used by the hospital laboratory was Elecsys Troponin T STAT (Roche Diagnostics GmbH, Mannheim, Germany).
-Our laboratory reported cTnT levels as measureable if equal to or greater than $0.01~\mu g/L$, and elevated at levels equal to or greater than $0.04~\mu g/L$, at which point the assay has less than 10% coefficient of variation (personal communication with laboratory).
+Results of laboratory analyses performed within 24 hrs of hospital admission were retrieved from the hospital's laboratory database.
+If multiple results were available, average haemoglobin concentrations, maximum white blood cell (WBC) count, cTnT and C-reactive protein (CRP), and minimum creatinine levels were used.
+CRP levels were measured using an immunoturbidimetric method (Cobas Integra®; Roche Diagnostics GmbH, Mannheim, Germany), and the cTnT assay used by the hospital laboratory was Elecsys® Troponin T STAT (Roche Diagnostics GmbH).
+The laboratory reported cTnT levels as measureable if $\geqslant 0.01~\mu g \cdot L^{-1}$, and elevated if $\geqslant 0.04~\mu g \cdot L^{-1}$, at which point the assay has <10% coefficient of variation.

-Patient data from emergency room presentation, including oxygenation measured by pulse oximetry, supplemental oxygen flow, arterial blood gas analysis (pO2, pCO2, pH), blood pressure, heart rate, heart rhythm and respiratory frequency, in addition to medication use on admission and at discharge, were manually gathered from hospital records.
+Patient data from emergency room presentation, including oxygenation measured by pulse oximetry, supplemental oxygen flow, arterial blood gas analysis (partial pressure of oxygen, partial pressure of carbon dioxide (PCO2), pH), blood pressure, cardiac frequency, heart rhythm and respiratory frequency, in addition to medication use on admission and at discharge, were manually gathered from hospital records.

-All diagnostic discharge ICD codes entered for each patient since 1987, until but not including the date of admission, were obtained from the hospital database.
+All diagnostic discharge ICD codes entered for each patient since 1987, until, but not including, the date of admission, were obtained from the hospital database.
 For each patient, groups of codes were used to construct a history of lung cancer, other cancers, diabetes, hypertension, IHD, congestive heart failure, atrial fibrillation, cerebrovascular disease, peripheral vascular disease and venous thromboembolism.

-Patients were considered to have established IHD if there existed a previous diagnosis of myocardial infarction, hospitalisation for unstable angina, or they had undergone percutaneous coronary intervention or coronary artery bypass surgery.
+Patients were considered to have established IHD if there existed a previous diagnosis of myocardial infarction, hospitalisation for unstable angina or they had undergone percutaneous coronary intervention or coronary artery bypass surgery.

-Spirometry data, if performed in a stable state at least one week before hospital admission or four weeks after discharge, were gathered from patient records.
-Forced vital capacity (FVC), expiratory volume in one second (FEV1), height and weight were recorded, and body mass index (BMI), defined as weight in kilograms divided by the square of height in meters, was calculated.
-FVC and FEV1 values are expressed as percent of predicted using the European Community for Steel and Coal equations.[10]
+Spirometry data, if performed in a stable state ≥ 1 week before hospital admission or 4 weeks after discharge, were gathered from patient records.
+Forced vital capacity (FVC), forced expiratory volume in one second (FEV1), height and weight were recorded, and body mass index (BMI), defined as the weight in kilograms divided by the square of height in metres, was calculated.
+FVC and FEV1 values are expressed as % predicted using the European Community for Steel and Coal reference equations [10].

-Available chest X-ray (CXR) images from the date of admission were re-examined in co-operation by two physicians (VS and SHH), who were blinded regarding clinical data.
-The following parameters were evaluated: Cardiomegaly, hyperinflation, pneumonic infiltrates, and pulmonary congestion.
+Available chest radiographs from the date of admission were re-examined in cooperation by V. Søyseth and S. H. Holmedal, who were blinded regarding clinical data.
+The following parameters were evaluated: cardiomegaly, hyperinflation, pneumonic infiltrates and pulmonary congestion.

-The study was approved by The Data Inspectorate, and reviewed by the Regional Committee for Research Ethics.
+The study was approved by the Data Inspectorate, and reviewed by the Regional Committee for Research Ethics.